vosen/ZLUDA/README.md

 - If both integrated AMD GPU and dedicated AMD GPU are present in the system, ZLUDA uses the integrated GPU.

-  This is a bug in underying ROCm/HIP runtime.
+  This is a bug in underlying ROCm/HIP runtime.
 You can work around it by disabling the integrated GPU.

   On Windows we recommend you use environment variable `HIP_VISIBLE_DEVICES=1` environment variable (more [here](https://rocmdocs.amd.com/en/latest/conceptual/gpu-isolation.html#hip-visible-devices)) or disable it system-wide in Device Manager.